-In some women, the infection persists, and integration of the viral genome with the human genome results in the production of oncoproteins E6 and E7.
-These lead to unregulated cellular proliferation, resulting in cellular dysplasia, also known as cervical intraepithelial neoplasia (CIN).
+In some women, the infection persists, and integration of the viral genome with the human genome results in the production of the oncoproteins E6 and E7 (oncoproteins are linked to cancer tumour cell growth).
+The production of these oncoproteins leads to unregulated cellular proliferation, resulting in cellular dysplasia, also known as cervical intraepithelial neoplasia (CIN).

-The degree of cervical dysplasia is graded from CIN1 (minimal dysplasia) to CIN3 (full thickness dysplasia).
+The degree of cervical dysplasia is graded from CIN1 (minimal dysplasia) through to CIN3 (full-thickness dysplasia).
 These cellular changes may resolve spontaneously, or they can develop into invasive cancer.
 The risk of cancer correlates with the CIN grade.
 Those who are immunosuppressed or who smoke are at a higher risk of developing cancer.

-Similar processes occur less frequently in other tissues of the anogenital area and upper respiratory tract that are exposed to oncogenic HPV subtypes.
+Similar processes occur less frequently in other tissues in the anogenital area and upper respiratory tract that are exposed to oncogenic HPV subtypes.

-The course of HPV infection is similar in the progression to other cancers.
-For example, the squamous cells of the anal epithelium undergo dysplasia, leading to anal intraepithelial neoplasia (AIN), which can eventually develop into anal cancer.
-Such precancerous and cancerous changes have also been noted in the vulva, vagina, penis and oropharyngeal tract, and similar grading systems are used for vaginal, vulvar and anal intraepithelial neoplasia.
+The course of HPV infection is similar in its progression to other cancers.
+For example, the squamous cells of the anal epithelium undergo dysplasia, leading to anal intraepithelial neoplasia, which can eventually develop into anal cancer.
+Such precancerous and cancerous changes have also been noted in the vulva, vagina, penis and oropharyngeal tract, and similar grading systems are used for vaginal, vulval and anal intraepithelial neoplasia.

-Vaccines against HPV contain virus-like particles (VLP) derived from HPV surface proteins.
-These are produced by recombinant technology.
-VLP are empty protein shells without a viral genome and do not infect human cells.
+Vaccines against HPV contain virus-like particles (VLPs) derived from HPV surface proteins.
+These are produced by recombinant DNA technology (the joining together of DNA molecules from two different species).
+VLPs are empty protein shells without a viral genome and do not infect human cells.

-VLP prime the immune system by eliciting an immune response, which produces antibodies.
-When later exposed to the subtypes of HPV covered by the vaccination, antibodies neutralise the virus before it can cause infection.
+VLPs prime the immune system by eliciting an immune response, that produces antibodies.
+When later exposed to the subtypes of HPV covered by the vaccination, these antibodies neutralise the virus before it can cause infection.

-To be effective, the vaccines need to be given before HPV infection has occurred, and in most people this is before their first sexual encounter.
-The vaccines provide little protection for those that have already been infected with the relevant HPV subtypes.
+To be effective, the vaccines need to be given before HPV infection has occurred, and in most people, this is before their first sexual encounter.
+The vaccines provide little protection for those who have already been infected with the HPV subtypes contained in the vaccines.

 The vaccines are over 99% effective at protecting against CIN and cervical cancer from HPV 16 and 18, with protection lasting at least 10 years.
-The nine–valent form of Gardasil® also protects against less common disease from HPV 6, 11, 31, 33, 45, 52, and 58.
+The nine-valent Gardasil 9 also protects against less common disease resulting from HPV types 6, 11, 31, 33, 45, 52, and 58.

-The vaccines are also effective at preventing in–situ and invasive cancers in other anogenital sites and the oropharynx of males and females.
-The nine–valent form of Gardasil® has 100% efficacy against vaginal and vulvar cancers, and 75% efficacy against anal cancers.
+The vaccines are also effective at preventing in situ and invasive cancers in other anogenital sites and the oropharynx of both sexes.
+The nine-valent Gardasil 9 has 100% efficacy against vaginal and vulval cancers, and 75% efficacy against anal cancers.

-Both forms of Gardasil® are also 99% effective at protecting against genital warts caused by HPV 6 and 11.
+Both forms of Gardasil 9 are also 99% effective at protecting against genital warts caused by HPV 6 and 11.
 In New Zealand, Gardasil 9 is also funded for treatment of some patients with recurrent respiratory papillomatosis.

-The degree of protection against HPV subtypes not included in the vaccine is unknown.
+The degree of protection against the HPV subtypes not included in the vaccines is unknown.

 Common side effects of vaccination include: